7 Steps to Grow Your LinkedIn Company Page Followers

 4. Promote your LinkedIn Company Page on your Social Media Channels

-Each month I add a visual to my other channels with my LinkedIn Company Page link, inviting my community to follow Think Bespoke on LinkedIn.
-Here’s an example of a recent tweet via Think Bespoke’s Twitter account.
+Each month you can add a visual with a reminder to your other channels with your LinkedIn Company Page link, inviting your community to follow you on LinkedIn.

-We make a simple promise about what to expect from following us and include the link to Think Bespoke’s LinkedIn Company page.
+Remember to make a simple promise about what to expect from following your organisation’s LinkedIn company and include the link from LinkedIn.

 5. Provide a news item in your newsletter asking people to follow